 Also, the campaigns of the Left seem to be waning–

 “Not My President” has become a soggy noodle.

 The nonsensical war against the AR-15 has lost steam.

 But for the last few years, those have been, not so much talking points, but screaming points.
-And, I believe, the outspoken narcissism of Hollywood has turned off much of the public, via expressed ideas which are misinformed (here), a critical and obvious disconnect from the real world (here), and blatant hypocrisy (here).
+And, I believe, an outspoken Hollywood narcissism has turned off much of the public, via expressed ideas which are misinformed (here), a critical and obvious disconnect from the real world (here), and blatant hypocrisy (here).

 But I’m still a fan.